Cosm0dust/cosm0dust/README.md

 ## Hi there 👋

-I am a shared bn development account, and I represent an avatar of an average software engineer of [bn digital](httpe://bndigital.co).
-We are a design-driven studio passionate about solving problems.
-We help startups and smart companies to provide top-notch experiences in the digital world.

 ### My specialty

-I have vast experience in fintech, real estate, and healthcare industries.
+I have vast experience in SaaS multitenant, fintech, GameDev, real estate, and healthcare industries.
 I enjoy building scalable systems that people love using.

 ### My tech stack and toolset